 If you can’t change the events in your life that are causing stress, the goal is to change your response to it, so that the endorphins that calm the brain are released.

-Malik says there is a growing body of scientific evidence showing that alternative treatments, including acupuncture, tai chi, yoga and meditation, help defeat stress.
+Malik says there is a growing body of scientific evidence showing that alternative treatments help defeat stress.
+They include:

-She cites the results of a study conducted at the Susan Samueli Center for Integrative Medicine that found a 30-minute acupuncture treatment, once a week for eight weeks, lowered blood pressure by eight to 16 points, which is comparable to the results achieved with medication.
+She cites the results of a study conducted at the Susan Samueli Integrative Health Institute that found a 30-minute acupuncture treatment, once a week for eight weeks, lowered blood pressure by eight to 16 points, which is comparable to the results achieved with medication.

 Alternative stress relief techniques such as meditation, tai chi and yoga all involve deep breathing.
-Malik had the opportunity to demonstrate the effectiveness of the “4-7-8” breathing exercise with CBS2 news anchors Pat Harvey and Paul Magers during a 5 p.m. broadcast in May.
+Malik had the opportunity to demonstrate the effectiveness of the “4-7-8” breathing exercise with CBS2 news anchors Pat Harvey and Paul Magers.

 “This changes the brain’s fight or flight response to a relaxation response,” Malik tells Harvey and Magers as they follow her instructions.
 “Inhale for a count of four … hold your breath for a count of seven … now exhale for a count of eight …”